Tradesman Brewing brings back its Girl Scouts Cookie beer pairings

 Beer and food dinner pairings have become commonplace in recent years as the craft brewery movement has expanded.
 But those types of meals can often be stuffy and expensive.
 Tradesman Brewing has created an approachable and affordable solution: pair their beers with Girl Scout cookies, two things just about everyone loves.

-On Saturday, May 10 the North Charleston brewery will host its second such pairing this year.
+On Saturday, May 10 the brewery will host its second such pairing this year.
 The first was in February when Girl Scout cookies were first released.
 It was such a success that Tradesmen is doing it again.

 “We decided it would be a fun food and beer pairing, and we have some friends involved with the Girl Scouts of Eastern South Carolina,” Tradesman’s Chris Winn says.
 “The response turned out so well [the first time] that we hit up the Scouts for whatever cookies we could get our hands on for another attempt.”